 Many local culture specific issues that faculty coming back from abroad after a long time may not know.

-- Address senior faculty (aged above 55, divisional chairmen, associate director, director etc.) as Professor X, unless they tell you otherwise.
+- Address senior faculty (aged above 55, divisional chairmen, deputy directors, director etc.) as Professor X, unless they tell you otherwise.

 - Remember no one (faculty or administrative staff) can be fired.
 Therefore, request people to help you with the purchase, bills etc. Do not tell them it is their duty (it is a sure way for failure).